 Marc Teitler is an award-winning composer whose dark, playful and magical works weave together unusual sounds, orchestral textures and subtle electronics to create spellbinding worlds for animation, contemporary dance, theatre and film.

 Recipient of the Guardian Innovation Award, Marc is the co-creator of the West End musical The Grinning Man and The Magician’s Elephant for the Royal Shakespeare Company.
-His work for TV/feature film includes music for American Horror Story, Portlandia, Bones, Loud House, The Seventh Dimension, Missing (winner in the Best Music category at the Berlin Independent Film Festival), Hearts (nominee for the VW Score Award at the Berlin Film Festival) and Stuck On a Sunday by Oscar-nominated director Marc Craste.
+His work for TV/feature film includes music for American Horror Story, Portlandia, Bones, Loud House, The Seventh Dimension, Missing (winner in the Best Music category at the Berlin Independent Film Festival), Hearts (nominee for the VW Score Award at the Berlin International Film Festival) and Stuck On a Sunday by Oscar-nominated director Marc Craste.
 His commercial work includes global campaigns for Playstation and Johnnie Walker.

 Marc’s scores for plays include Pulitzer-nominated Dance Nation at the Almeida, Blood & Gifts at the National Theatre and The Secret Agent at the Young Vic.
 He wrote the main theme for the NY Time’s podcast ‘Modern Love’.